Return to Home

 Performance Attribution Analysis

 This is the "Report Card" of investment management.
 Attribution analysis mathematically separates the "Alpha" (Excess Return) into distinct components, allowing us to judge skill vs. luck.
+It answers the critical question: "Where did my returns actually come from?"

 1. Allocation Effect